The definitive visual guide to the most notorious films of the 1980s.

 Next, we have a motley collection of titles that, at one time or another, had been considered Video Nasties and had been seized and prosecuted.
 But acquittals in court would see these films dropped from the list of titles that were liable for prosecution – though some forces would still seize them.
 The Nasty affair was never clean-cut, especially as many prosecutions took place under Section 3 of the Obscene Publications Act, which allowed for seizures to be (allegedly) destroyed on the orders of a Magistrate rather than tried in front of a Jury.
 A less risky proposition for shopkeepers, but one that would unfairly stack the list of films that had been found obscene, given that the tapes were not even watched in most cases.
 Here are the films that had once been on the official Nasties list, but later removed, only to sit in some sort of legal limbo (not least of all with the BBFC, who would take a single successful conviction, even by magistrates, as an excuse to impose mandatory cuts on re-releases for many years).

-And then, there’s a curious third collection of films, none of which seem to have ever even been prosecuted, but which were on a somewhat secret list circulate to police forces, which gave them the option of adding these titles to those seized in any raid heading for the magistrates.
+And then, there’s a curious third collection of films, none of which seem to have ever even been prosecuted, but which were on a somewhat secret list circulated to police forces, which gave them the option of adding these titles to those seized in any raid heading for the magistrates.
 If shop owners chose to forfeit the films, then these titles could make up the numbers. it was a corrupt system, but it allowed forces to effectively sweep up any horror films in a shop without then having to sort them out.
 Just look at this unlikely – and presumably random – selection of films that had upset a single copper at one point or another.

 This is not, of course, the whole story of what is known as the pre-cert video era and the obscenity trials.
-Less documented – if only because they much more random and intense – are the porn raids, where everything from Electric Blue to hardcore movies were seized and prosecuted, and British smut pioneers like Mike Freeman and John Lindsay were banged up.
+Less documented – if only because they are much more random and intense – are the porn raids, where everything from Electric Blue to hardcore movies were seized and prosecuted, and British smut pioneers like Mike Freeman and John Lindsay were banged up.
 Porn raids were so common and expected that no one ever catalogued them, and there was no list of titles that were subject to seizure.